JanSharp/GMMenu/README.md

 # Update Log
 ## Version 1.7.0
 - Made GMMenuToggle.UpdateRotationPC() a non-static function.
 It refers to the instance now to properly rotate the correct object.
+This also means that you should be able to put the GMMenu prefab wherever you want rather than in the root of the hierarchy.
 - Merged fix for pickups colliding with the menu.